izmecharr/eda-nyc-taxi-trip-duration/README.md

 **My focus:** *Since trip duration is what we'd want to predict, what does this data tell us?*

-I dove deep into trip duration statistics, hunting for outliers and understanding the typical NYC taxi ride.
+I dove deep into trip duration statistics, looking for outliers and understanding the typical NYC taxi ride.
 This analysis felt crucial since duration is often what passengers care about most.

 **What I learned:** From the analysis, I learned that most trips are surprisingly short.
-The average is 16.0 minutes with a median of 11.0 minutes, showing that taxis serve as quick neighborhood connectors rather than long-distance transport.
+The average is 16.0 minutes with a median of 11.0 minutes, showing that taxis serve as just a quick ride rather than long-distance transport system.

 ### **STEP 5: WHO RIDES IN TAXIS?**
 <p float="center">